JingyiChris/exSEEK/README.md

 exseek quality_control -d example
 ```
 > **Note:**
-> * The detailed results for each sample are in folder `example_data/output/example/fastqc/`.
+> * The detailed results for each sample are in folder `output/example/fastqc/`.
-> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary/fastqc_data/multiqc_fastqc.txt`.
+> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `output/example/summary/fastqc_data/multiqc_fastqc.txt`.

 #### Remove adapter
 exSEEK removes reads adaptor with cutadapt software.
-You can change the adaptor sequences in `example_data/config/example.yaml` file.
+You can change the adaptor sequences in `config/example.yaml` file.

 ```bash
 exseek cutadapt -d example
 ```
 > **Note:**
-> * You can change the additional parameters for cutadapt in `example_data/config/default_config.yaml` file.
+> * You can check the additional parameters for cutadapt in `config/default_config.yaml` file.
-> * You can check the adaptor revmoval summary with `example_data/output/example/summary/cutadapt.txt` file.
+> * You can check the adaptor revmoval summary with `output/example/summary/cutadapt.txt` file.

 #### Quality control \(after adapter removal\)
 ```bash
 exseek quality_control_clean -d example
 ```
 > **Note:**
-> * The detailed results for each sample are in folder `example_data/output/example/fastqc_clean/`.
+> * The detailed results for each sample are in folder `output/example/fastqc_clean/`.
-> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `example_data/output/example/summary/fastqc_clean_data/multiqc_fastqc.txt`.
+> * You can quickly check the summary results for all samples with the `fastqc.txt` file in `output/example/summary/fastqc_clean_data/multiqc_fastqc.txt`.

 #### Update sequential mapping order
 exSEEK allows user-defined sequential mapping, which is particularly useful for small RNA-seq samples because short RNA reads are more likely to be mapped to multiple locations.
 The default mapping order is set as `rna_types` variable in `config/default_config.yaml`: